-- Do not stand or walk on the unit. - Except for holes in the wiring entrances (see Figure below), do not drill holes anywhere in panels or in the base frame of the unit.
+- Do not stand or walk on the unit. - Do not drill holes anywhere in panels or in the base frame of the unit except where indicated.
 Unit access panels provide structural support. - Do not remove any access panels until unit has been installed on roof curb or field supplied structure. - Do not roll unit across finished roof without prior approval of owner or architect. - Do not skid or slide on any surface as this may damage unit base.
 The unit must be stored on a flat, level surface.
 Protect the condenser coil because it is easily damaged.